jdelibas/tf/README.md

 # conda environment (contains all the python deps)
 # NOTE: setting constraints speeds up the conda dep resolver
 # if it takes longer than 2 mins cancel it
-conda create --name tf python=3.6 tensorflow-gpu=2.2.0
+conda create --name tf python=3.7 tensorflow=2.7.0 pillow keras

 # activate the conda environment
 conda activate tf

 # validate that tf can see the gpu
-time python -c "import tensorflow as tf; tf.test.is_gpu_available()"
+# time python -c "import tensorflow as tf; tf.test.is_gpu_available()"

 # run the first example
 # the first run takes ~2 mins, next run then takes seconds